ItsNesh/operating-systems/week_10/20251103_week_10_COMBINED.md

 - Can't always determine correct fix (ambiguous cases)
 - Slow: Must scan entire disk
 - *Instructor Emphasis*: "Consistency is easy... just format the drive.
 But that's not helpful!"
+- **Recent updates can disappear**: If a file's data never hit disk before the crash, FSCK restores an empty placeholder because it only sees what was persisted.
+- **Partial writes look "fine"**: A torn 4 KB block may contain half-old, half-new data; FSCK has no context to repair it.
+- **Requires downtime**: The volume stays offline for the entire scan—multi-terabyte disks can take hours.

 ---